sisso/rust-mud/docs/forums.md

 Solution

 All inputs should be forward to a parser with the user, and arguments.
 The parser should then forward to a action with the avatar mob, exactly require arguments.
-The action will be responsible to apply the change and generate the outputs.
+The action will be responsible to apply the change and generate the container.outputs.
 - require what? like item_id? how should do a search the search?
   - probably a different parser method, in normal input we chain both.
 Internally we could decide between one or other.